Moses-A/Network-Monitoring/README.md

 # Python Code
 Attention.
-Created in Python, created with the help of TJ O'Connor "Violent Python"
+Created in Python, created with the help of TJ O'Connor's book "Violent Python"

 (Install Aided by TJ O'Connor in his book "Violent Python")